annamandoki/hotel_bookings_case_study/hotel_bookings_case_study.md

 To be able to showcase monthly data, we need ‘arrival_date_month’ ordered.
-We can either extract the month from the full date we just created or convert the month values for factor.
+We can either extract the month from the full date we just created or convert the month values to factor.

 ``` r
 hotel_bookings_v2 <- hotel_bookings_v2 %>%